obviousworks/mcp-ragdocs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification) server for fetching documentation from URLs, generating embeddings, storing them in a [Qdrant](https://qdrant.tech/) vector database, and enabling semantic search.
-This allows you to augment LLMs like Claude with relevant context from your own documentation sources.
+This allows you to augment LLMs like Claude with relevant context from your own documentation sources, including PDF files.

 ## Features

-*   **Add Documentation:** Fetch content from a URL, chunk it, generate embeddings, and store it in Qdrant.
+*   **Add Documentation:** Fetch content from a URL (HTML or PDF), chunk it, generate embeddings, and store it in Qdrant.
 *   **Search Documentation:** Perform semantic search over the stored documentation using a query string.
 *   **List Sources:** View the base URLs of the documentation sources currently indexed.
 *   **Configurable Embeddings:** Supports [Ollama](https://ollama.com/) (local) and [OpenAI](https://openai.com/) (cloud) for embedding generation.